Hail Satan: Cultural history

 The phrase may be used ironically by heavy metal fans as part of their rebellious ethos.
 Heavy metal musicians may use it as part of their act or their songs, such as Hail Satanas We Are the Black Legions by Mütiilation.
 Heavy metal musicians, for instance Ozzy Osbourne, a member of the Church of England, rarely consider themselves to be Satanists, instead using it as part of their stage persona, a role they play.
 RuPaul's Drag Race Season 4 Winner Sharon Needles has a song called "Hail Satan", in which she cites icons from the satanic culture.
 John Darnielle, discussing the closing refrain of "Hail Satan" in the Mountain Goats song "The Best Ever Death Metal Band in Denton," asserted that "if you believe in Satan, then you believe in God."
 In an episode of the podcast I Only Listen to the Mountain Goats, Darnielle described recording this line: "The Hail Satan wasn’t written down; it was a spontaneous eruption [during recording], but it felt like a religious confession.
 Not obviously the dark principal that people talk about… the Satan, John Milton’s Satan.
 That’s not what that means.
 It means a celebration of two people being true to themselves.
 It’s a celebration of that later satanic principal of self knowledge which isn’t really satanic at all, it’s actually God-like."

 The ubiquity of the phrase has led to it being used in parodic imitation of evangelism, as with the Mr. Show with Bob and David sketch "Hail Satan Network" which includes characters who are Satanic televangelists.
 It received another humorous use when The Simpsons character Bart Simpson was punished for using it to end the Pledge of Allegiance in the episode "Burns' Heir" (1994).

-"Ave Satanas" is chanted in episode 5 of American Horror Story: Cult.
+"Ave Satanas" is chanted in episode 5 of American Horror Story: Cult and more prominently throughout American Horror Story: Delicate.